Key Takeaways

 Portfolio | Index | |

-How different our portfolio looks from the benchmark is an indication of the types of companies we own.
-While we own a number of very large U.S. businesses, particularly in technology and financial services, other areas of focus for us include: app-based food delivery in Asia-Pacific and in continental Europe; fast-growing e-commerce companies in South Korea, Singapore and China; very well-capitalized banks that are dominant in their home countries such as Denmark, Switzerland and Singapore; and tech-forward holding companies with interests in fintech, app-based food delivery, classified advertising on the Internet, and video gaming, respectively.
+Last year’s results also speak to the merits of investing on the basis of company-by-company analysis rather than investing solely through broad stock indices.
+Given our flexibility to choose where and how we believe we can add value at the individual company level, we have constructed a rather unique portfolio which includes: very large U.S. financial and technology-related companies; app-based food delivery businesses in Asia-Pacific and in continental Europe; fast-growing e-commerce companies in South Korea, Singapore and China; very well-capitalized banks that are dominant in their home countries such as Denmark, Switzerland and Singapore; and tech-forward European and South African holding companies with interests in fintech, app-based food delivery, classified advertising on the Internet, and video gaming, respectively.

 Outlook:

 The global stock market is really an immense market of individual stocks.
-We believe that selectivity is always a key characteristic of our portfolio but that its importance has risen given the broad regional uncertainties of today.
+Selectivity has always been a key characteristic of our portfolio and our strategy but its importance has risen given the broad regional uncertainties of today.

 Overall, we are very comfortable with the businesses we own in Davis Global ADR SMA portfolio, and believe that the portfolio overall represents an appropriate balance between low valuations and relatively attractive potential earnings growth looking ahead.

-The Attractive Growth and Undervalued reference in this material relates to underlying characteristics of the portfolio holdings.
-There is no guarantee that the Portfolio’s performance will be positive as equity markets are volatile and an investor may lose money.
-Past performance is not a guarantee of future returns.
 Five-year EPS Growth Rate (5-year EPS) is the average annualized earnings per share growth for a company over the past 5 years.
 The values shown are the weighted average of the 5-year EPS of the stocks in the Portfolio or Index.
-Approximately 13.10% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Advisors’ data provider.
+Approximately 14.50% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Advisors’ data provider.
 Forward Price/Earnings (Forward P/E) Ratio is a stock’s price at the date indicated divided by the company’s forecasted earnings for the following 12 months based on estimates provided by the Fund’s data provider.
 These values for both the Fund and the Index are the weighted average of the stocks in the portfolio or Index.

 This material may be shared with existing and potential clients to provide information concerning market conditions and the investment strategies and techniques used by Davis Advisors to manage its client accounts.
 Please refer to Davis Advisors Form ADV Part 2 for more information regarding investment strategies, risks, fees, and expenses.
 Clients should also review other relevant material, including a schedule of investments listing securities held in their account.